Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: First scenario: Non-minimal coupling to Ricci scalar

 Now using this method under a Mathematica package, we compute QNMs \(\omega\) for different values of \(\theta\), \(\zeta\), and \(\mu\), and analyze the behavior of the QNMs vs the overtone number \(n\) through Figs~(\ref{f2})-(\ref{f4}) schematically.
 The left panel of Fig.~(\ref{f2}) shows that for all values of NC parameter $\theta$, $\text{Re}[\omega]$ decreases monotonically with increasing $n$.
 This behavior reflects the general trend that higher overtones oscillate at lower frequencies, consistent with the fact that black holes are not isolated systems and dissipate energy over time.
 Also it can be inferred when $\theta$ increases referring to the range (\ref{ran}), the values of real part of QNMs decrease across all overtones, indicating that noncommutativity suppresses the oscillation frequency of QNMs.
 This behavior is consistent with Fig.~(\ref{f1}c), where an increase in \(\theta\) results in a lower potential barrier, meaning that the wave requires less energy to overcome it.
 In addition, this suppression becomes more obvious at higher overtone numbers, suggesting that the NC effects are amplified for modes with larger $n$.
-Moreover, the plot reveals that even small changes in $\theta$ for instance, from $\theta = 0.22$ to $\theta = 0.23$ results in noticeable shifts in the spectrum, particularly for large $n$.
-This sensitivity to $\theta$ could serve as a potential probe for detecting or constraining NC corrections through precise measurements of QNM spectra, especially in the context of gravitational wave observations.
+Moreover, the plot reveals that even small changes in $\theta$ for instance, from $\theta = 0.22$ to $\theta = 0.23$ results in shifts in the spectrum, particularly for large $n$.

+Due to energy loss in the black hole's dissipative system, the damping rate of the modes increases with the overtone number $n$, as shown by the monotonic growth of $-\text{Im}[\omega]$ in the right panel of Fig.~(\ref{f2}).
+While the real part is affected by $\theta$, especially for larger $n$, the imaginary part remains almost insensitive to NC corrections within the considered parameter range.